zuwarm/reforger-server/README.md

 This might take some time.
 It contains Steamcmd and Arma server (~7 GB).

-Remove the image with:
+Remove the image, if not needed any longer, with:

     docker rmi reforger:latest

 It makes sense to rebuild the image after big Arma updates.
 Otherwise the game gets updated on every launch.
 This would take time and download bandwidth.

-Docker's build cache might keep the big game files, to remove them:
+Docker's build cache might keep big game files, even if the image is removed.
+To remove them:

     docker system prune

 ## Run the server

-On every start Steamcmd runs an update check and updates itself and Arma if neccassary.
+On every start Steamcmd runs an update check and updates itself and Arma if necassary.

-The container mounts the current directory for Arma config mission files.
-The last parameter of the docker run command is the Arma config json file.
+The container mounts the current directory for Arma config files.
+The last parameter of the docker run command is the Arma config file json.

     docker run \
         -d \